flub78/multitenant/doc/code_generation_data_types.md

 * attachments: file, image, pictures
 * enumerates

 When enumerates need to be dynamic and can potentially be modified by the user or by an admin user they should be kept in a separate table.
-When they are static and their modification is liked to code modifications they can be stored as database enumerates inside the schema.
+When they are static and their modification implies code modifications they can be stored as database enumerates inside the schema.

-First case: calendar event types.
-Second case, days of the week.

 ## Multiple fields

 The current approach works well when one column in the database has only one field in form for input and only one field for display.
 It does not work as well when a unique field in database generates several fields in the GUI.